 The Great Fen Local History Group is an active group of Great Fen and Ramsey Rural Museum volunteers, working alongside the Great Fen team.

 The Great Fen has a rich heritage both socially and physically and the group carries out local historical research.
-This includes recording local people's stories and memories and running reminiscence visits and talks in the local community.
-Members attend local heritage fayres and events and much more.
+This includes recording local people's stories and memories, running stands at local fetes and fairs as well as talks in the local community.
 Some history group members come to our regular meetings and others help by researching from home.

 Here are some of the activities that the group have been involved in.